SoftwolfCo/Ninesnow/README.md

 # Ninesnow
-A simple OS made in assembly.
+It is an open source OS made in C with a focus on being educational

 Requires custom version of GCC to compile.
 Infomation: http://wiki.osdev.org/GCC_Cross-Compiler